symfony/symfony-docs/book/translation.rst

 The locations are listed with the highest priority first.
 That is you can override the translation messages of a bundle in any of the top 2 directories.

-The override mechanism works at a key level: only the overriden keys need to be listed in a higher priority message file.
+The override mechanism works at a key level: only the overridden keys need to be listed in a higher priority message file.
 When a key is not found in a message file, the translator will automatically fallback to the lower priority message files.